-Any student who leaves school before the end of the school day is considered to have an early dismissal.
-Schools have the discretion to assign consequences for students with unexcused early dismissals may be treated as truancy.
-Depending on the time of the early dismissal, this attendance event may be coded as tardy in the school's computer system.
+Any student who leaves school before the end of the school day is considered to have an absence event or tardy.
+Schools have the discretion to assign consequences for students with unexcused absences/tardies.
+These events may be counted towards truancy.